LexyZhu/GDCUnet/README.md

 Journal Name, 2025.\
 url

-## Datasets
+## Dataset

-We perform experiments for image desnowing on Snow100K, combined image deraining and dehazing on Outdoor-Rain, and raindrop removal on the RainDrop datasets.
-To train multi-weather restoration, we used the AllWeather training set from TransWeather, which is composed of subsets of training images from these three benchmarks.

-A public retinal vessel reference dataset CHASE_DB1 made available by Kingston University, London in collaboration with St. George’s, University of London.
-This is a subset of retinal images of multi-ethnic children from the Child Heart and Health Study in England (CHASE) dataset.
-This subset contains 28 retinal images captured from both eyes from 14 of the children recruited in the study.
-In this subset each retinal image is also accompanied by two ground truth images.
-This is provided in the form of two manual vessel segmentations made by two independent human observers for each of the images, in which each pixel is assigned a "1" label if it is part of a blood vessel and a "0" label otherwise.
-Making this subset publicly available allows for the scientific community to train and test computer vision algorithms (specifically vessel segmentation methodologies).
-Most importantly this subset allows for performance comparisons - several algorithms being evaluated on the same database allows for direct comparisons of their performances to be made.

 We perform experiments on a public rentinal vessel reference dataset [CHASEDB1](https://researchdata.kingston.ac.uk/96/), which is made available by Kingston Univesity, London in collaboration with St. George's University of London.
+The downloaded dataset is shown in the following form:

+    |--inputs
+        |--images
+            |--Image_01L.jpg
+            |--Image_01R.jpg
+            |--...
+        |--masks
+            |--0
+                |--Image_01L_1stHO.png
+                |--Image_01R_1stHO.png
+                |--...

 ## Saved Model Weights

-We share a pre-trained CHASEDB1 medical image segmentation model ...(link) with the network configuration in `models/archs/config.yml`.
+We share a pre-trained CHASEDB1 medical image segmentation model ...(link) with the network configuration in the following form:

+    |--models
+      |--archs
+        |--config.yml
+      |--Rolling_Unet
+        |--config.yml
+      ...

 To evaluate ...(model name) using the pre-trained model checkpoint with the current version of the repository:
 ```bash
 python val.py --name archs
 ```

 Check out below for some visualizations of our model outputs.